arez/arez/README.md

   - react() => tracker()
   - Consider making active methods into verbs @Tracked => @Track

-* Figure out  way not to deploy poms with gwt classifier artifacts

 * Should be able to ensure all the collections returned by repositories are immutable ... at least in debug builds

 * Add Async helper to extras.
 Can be canceled/disposed.
 Has an Observable state field that indicates